This location is not open.

 distances are as the crow flies.

-Main room at Jardin Tiki in Montreal
+Main dining room, taken from the seldom used upper level, at Jardin Tiki in Montreal

 Have a photo or a collectible from Jardin Tiki?